In this post, I benchmark the performance of Kourier against Rust’s Hyper and Go’s net/http.

 Conclusion 🔗

-I developed Kourier with strict and demanding requirements, where all possible behaviours are comprehensively verified in specifications written in the Gherkin style.
+I developed Kourier with strict and demanding requirements, where all possible behaviors are comprehensively verified in specifications written in the Gherkin style.
 To this end, I created Spectator, a test framework that I also open-sourced with Kourier.
 You can check all files ending in spec.cpp in the Kourier repository to see how meticulously tested Kourier is.
 There is a stark difference in testing rigor between Kourier and other frameworks.

-Kourier can empower the next generation of network appliances/solutions, making businesses that rely on them run at a fraction of their infrastructure cost and in a much more HTTP-compliant way.
+Kourier can empower the next generation of network appliances, enabling businesses that rely on them to run at a fraction of their infrastructure costs and in a much more HTTP-compliant way.

 You can contact me if your Business is not compatible with the requirements of the AGPL and you want to license Kourier under alternative terms.